robertleifke/forex-swap/README.md

   <br />
 </div>

-#### Automated market maker for on-chain derivatives
+#### Automated market maker for derivatives on the EVM.

 ## Overview

-Automated market makers (AMMs) have revolutionized spot markets by bootstrapping liquidity without relying on external price feeds.
-As the token economy expands, this mechanism has proven invaluable.
-Yet, no equivalent solution exists for derivatives.
-Bootstrapping liquidity for derivative markets without established prices is a fundamentally harder problem.
-As a result, derivative markets are limited to a small subset of tokens.
-Numo changes this.
-By leveraging the novelty of AMMs, Numo enables derivative exposure on any token—without requiring a counterparty or oracles.

-### Application

-Numo enables the synethetic exposure of forwards for cross-border lending, payments, and exchange.
-With Numo, users can lock in an exchange rate for a specific time.
-The replication of a forward is a combination of long calls and short puts.
+Automated market makers (AMM) can quickly bootstrap liquidity on any market without external prices.
+Numo, a specialized AMM is designed to do just that for a host of hedging products such as futures, forwards, and exotic option instruments.
+A useful application of Numo is hedging FX risk on long-tail currencies where Numo uses option premiums to peg a FX pair to a desired exchange rate (e.g. USD/EUR 1:1.2).
+Unlocking savings for cross-border lending, payments, and exchange.

 ### Advantages